Western Region Graduate Program

 Students identify a public health agency and the Integrated Learning Experience is planned out to benefit or support an agency.
 Graduate projects can include a choice of one of the following: development of interventions, toolkits, trainings, a research project, literature reviews, systematic reviews, policy briefs, or grant proposals.

-MPH students must coordinate with an agency and develop a project that benefits the agency.
-Students may also work with a faculty member from the Department of Health Sciences to support previously established projects that also benefit an agency.
-Students may develop their own graduate projects and propose them to an agency and a faculty member with similar interests.
-All graduate projects must be supervised by a Health Sciences faculty member and must be designed to benefit a public health agency.
+MPH students should coordinate with a public health agency and develop a project that benefits the agency.
+Students will also have a faculty member mentor from the Department of Health Sciences.
+Students can develop their own Integrated Learning Experience project and propose the project to an agency and faculty member with similar interests.

-The final project is submitted in the Graduate Seminar class in the form of a written product and a presentation at the Spring MPH Conference.
-The project may also be presented at the university’s Graduate Student Government Symposium or Research Symposium.
+The final project is submitted in the Spring semester Graduate Seminar class in the form of a submitted written product and an MPH Conference presentation.

 FAQs Accordion Closed